 Of the 17 rides at Magic Kingdom that have no height requirements, here are my recommendations for the Top 5 Fun Magic Kingdom Rides for Toddlers!

-Consider what rides are most appealing to you and your toddler and analyze their projected wait times.
-Then, determine whether or not to utilize one of your 3 Magic Kingdom Fastpasses on it.
+Next, consider what rides are most appealing to you and your toddler and analyze their projected wait times.

 Top 5 Magic Kingdom Rides for Toddlers